-5.9 Communication
+3.9 Communication

-All communication regarding fee-related matters, including invoicing, receipting and refunds are made by email.
+All communication regarding fee related matters, including invoicing, receipting and refunds are managed by email.

-5.10 Record Keeping
+3.10 Record Keeping

-5.10.1 All payments and receipts for tuition fees are managed through the Student Management System software (SMS).
+All payments and receipts for tuition fees are managed through the student management system software (SMS).
+All records of variations to fees are saved electronically to the student's SMS account.